 In How Much Confusion Is Fair? fourth-year law students Johann Hall and Danelle Jacobs examined the December 2004 United States Supreme Court decision in KP Permanent Make-Up, Inc. v.
 Lasting Impression I, Inc. which involved a trademark dispute.

-Enhance your law school education by applying for the law review
+Enhance your law school education by applying for the law review in northern California

 Second, third, and fourth-year students may apply to become members of the Empire Law Review.
 Successful applicants have an opportunity to research and potentially publish an article analyzing and commenting on current legal issues of significant importance.
 Student authors work under the guidance of an editorial board and faculty advisor, Professor Brad DeMeo.